Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Introduction

-Probabilistic wind power forecasting is deemed as the workhorse to accommodate wind power uncertainty in power system operations and electricity markets.
-It leverages the information up to the current time and communicates the probability distribution of wind power generation at a future time in the forms of quantiles, prediction intervals, densities, etc \cite{gneiting2014probabilistic}.
-It has been adopted in several power system applications such as energy trading \cite{pinson2007trading} as well as reserve management \cite{matos2010setting}, and has attracted increasing interest from the industries \cite{haupt2019use}.
+As a cornerstone of the carbon-neutral initiatives, wind power installations have surged in recent decades.
+However, the uncertain nature of wind power poses challenges to power system operations and electricity markets \citep{morales2013integrating}.
+For that, probabilistic wind power forecasting is deemed as the workhorse to accommodate the inherent uncertainty.
+It leverages information up to the current time and communicates the probability distribution of wind power generation at a future time in the forms of quantiles, prediction intervals, densities, etc \citep{gneiting2014probabilistic}.
+It has been adopted in several power system applications, including energy trading \citep{pinson2007trading} as well as reserve management \citep{matos2010setting}, and has attracted increasing interest from industries \citep{haupt2019use}.